psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Sir Cleges saw nothing for it but to agree, and he answered with a sigh, " Whatsoever the King grants me, you shall have a third part, be it less or more."

 Up to the dais Sir Cleges went, and full soberly and with good intent knelt before the King.
-He un- covered the basket and showed the cherries, and said, "Our Saviour hath sent these to the King."
+He uncovered the basket and showed the cherries, and said, "Our Saviour hath sent these to the King."

 The King saw the fresh cherries.
 "This is a fair gift," said he, and bade Sir Cleges sit down to feast, meaning to speak with him thereafter.
 The cherries he sent in part to a fair lady in Cornwall, and in part divided them among his guests there in the hall.